-Tidal river fishermen have decimated the mangrove forest cover around the Densu Delta for traditional fish traps — with only around 16 red mangrove trees left standing.
-Mangrove biomass is critical for mangrove fish assemblages, which the fishers depend on.
+Tidal river fishermen have degraded the mangrove forest cover around the Densu Delta for traditional fish traps — with only around 16 red mangrove trees left standing.
+Mangrove biomass is critical for fish assemblages, which the fishers depend on.
 This habitat degradation has led to a loss of biodiversity in the area — leading to a decline in fish stock in the Densu intertidal zone.
-The video below explores this problem with some amazing aerial landscape views.Read More
+The video below explores this problem.Read More

 Video and photos of a man transporting mangrove branches over the Densu River.
 Mangroves, also known as the Guardians of the Coast, provide incredibly important ecosystem services, including support for threatened species.